 MENTOR Protégé PROGRAM

-The Mentor Protégé Program was created as a pilot program (Public Law 101-510) in 1990.
+The Mentor Protégé Program (MPP) was created as a pilot program (Public Law 101-510) in 1990.
 The program was created by former Senator Sam Nunn and implemented by former Defense Secretary William Perry.
-Mentor-Protégé Program (MPP) was established as a pilot program and has periodically been reauthorized by Congress.
-The MPP was reauthorized under the Fiscal Year 2020 (FY20) National Defense Authorization Act (NDAA).
+The MPP was established as a pilot program and has periodically been reauthorized by Congress.
+The MPP was made permanent under the Fiscal Year 2023 National Defense Authorization Act (NDAA).

 The solicitation process is basic and transparent.
 It is a 2-step process:

-- a call for white papers to describe the technology transfer along with an endorsement from a DTRA Program Manager, Subject Matter Expert, Department or Directorate head stating that the technology transfer will help address a one of their top prioritie
+- A call for white papers to describe the technology transfer along with an endorsement from a DTRA Program Manager, Subject Matter Expert, Department or Directorate head stating that the technology transfer will help address one of their top priorities.

-This process will reduce the commitment of resources to the MP team in the beginning because they won’t have to do a full proposal until they are certain we wish to pursue their technology transfer.
-We work with the contracting office, who will advertise the MPP solicitation, receive proposals, conduct the price analysis, and award the MPA after the MPP PM, DTRA Office Small Business, and DCMA representative conduct the technical evaluation.
+This process will initially reduce the commitment of resources to the MP team because they won’t have to make a full proposal until they are confident, we wish to pursue their technology transfer.
+We work with the contracting office to advertise the MPP solicitation, receive proposals, conduct the price analysis, and award the MPA after the MPP PM, DTRA Office Small Business and DCMA representative conduct the technical evaluation.

 Mentor-Protégé Agreement (MPA)

 A Mentor-Protégé Agreement (MPA) consists of business infrastructure developmental assistance and technology transfer.
-Example of Developmental Assistance include activities like Human Resources training, Business Development, Capture Management and Proposal Development training, or training on implementing a DCAA-compliant accounting system.
-Technology transfer can include implementation of quality management systems, certifications, or it can work on specific technology that provides a benefit to a Program Manager, Subject Matter Expert, Department or Directorate.
-The purpose of the program is to provide incentives to mentors to develop the capabilities of the protégé with the objective of increasing the capability of our industrial base.
+Developmental Assistance includes activities like Human Resources training, Business Development, Capture Management and Proposal Development training, or training on implementing a DCAA-compliant accounting system.
+Technology transfer can consist of implementing quality management systems certifications, or it can work on specific technology that benefits a Program Manager, Subject Matter Expert, Department, or Directorate.
+The program's purpose is to incentivize mentors to develop the protégé's capabilities to increase our industrial base's capacity.